Kerim-cybersec/kerim-cybersec/README.md

 ## Skills I want to develop

-I am aspiring to develop skills in the following areas:
+I am aspiring to develop a broad and well-rounded set of cybersecurity skills through my apprenticeship, gaining experience across key areas of the field:

-- **Cyber Security Concepts:** Security/Network fundamentals, cloud security basics, ethical hacking introduction
+### Cyber Defence
+- Understanding the principles of protecting systems, networks, and data
+- Introduction to threat detection and response techniques
+- Building practical awareness of defensive strategies

+### Infrastructure Security
+- Learning to secure servers, networks, and cloud environments
+- Exposure to system hardening and access control practices
+- Developing knowledge of network and endpoint security fundamentals

+### IT Governance, Risk & Compliance
+- Exploring IT governance frameworks and standards
+- Understanding risk assessment and mitigation
+- Learning auditing and compliance practices

+### Programming & Automation
-- **Programming & Scripting:** Python
+- Python and Bash scripting for security-related tasks
-- **Tools & Platforms:** Linux, Git, Cloud environments
+- Automating basic processes and analysis workflows

+### Tools & Platforms
+- Linux fundamentals
+- Git and version control
+- Exposure to cloud platforms (AWS, Azure)

+### Professional Growth
+- Analytical thinking and problem-solving
+- Documenting projects and learning effectively
+- Working towards relevant certifications to validate and expand knowledge

 ---